Ema attempts – and fails – to integrate interpretive dance, familial tragedy, and lurid thrillers into one compelling picture.

 I would have loved to see Larraín attempt to tell this story entirely through dance, alas the overwrought family drama drags the film down.

-Ema premiered at the Venice Film Festival in September 2019, and is now available on Mubi.
+Ema premiered at the Venice Film Festival in September 2019 and is now available to watch on Digital and VOD.